 Do The Police Have Anything To Do With The Insurance Company Fault Assessment?

-Contrary to popular belief, the police do not have an impact on your insurers decision to assign fault.
-If you are charged with a traffic offence as part of your accident, you will not necessarily be deemed to be at fault.
-On the other hand, if the police decide not to file charges after an accident, you can still be found to be at fault for the crash.
+Contrary to popular belief, the police do not impact your insurers' decision to assign fault.
+If you are charged with a traffic offence as part of your accident, you will not necessarily be deemed to be at-fault.
+On the other hand, if the police decide not to file charges, you can still be responsible for the crash.

 FSCO provides a good example :

 For example, if a vehicle was unable to stop on an icy road and rear-ended another, a police officer may say that neither of the drivers was at-fault.
-Such a comment relates to the laying of charges and should not be taken as an opinion about how the Fault Determination Rules apply to an auto insurance claim.
-In a case like this, the insurer would apply the rule stating that a vehicle which rear-ends another is at-fault.
+Such a comment relates to the laying of charges and should not be taken as an opinion about how the fault determination rules apply to an auto insurance claim.
+In a case like this, the insurer would apply the rule stating that a vehicle that rear-ends another is at-fault.

-How Do You Dispute If You Been Determined To Be At Fault In An Accident?
+How Do You Dispute If You Been Determined To Be At-fault?

-You have the right to disagree with your insurance company’s fault determination.
-This is why it's so important to document everything after an accident.
-You can appeal the decision and state your case to your insurer.
+You have the right to disagree with the fault determination.
+This is why it's so important to document everything.
+You can appeal the decision and state your case to your provider.
 All companies have an appeal process in place.
-A third party mediator may also be brought in to make a final determination.
+A third-party mediator may also be brought in to make a final determination.

-What Are The Most Common Types Of At Fault Accidents And How Is Fault Determined?
+What Are The Most Common Types Of At-fault Accidents

-There are many different types of car crashes and accidents that you could be involved in when driving – sideswipes, T-bones, head-on collisions, multi-car pile-ups and more.
+There are many different types of car crashes and accidents that you could be involved in when driving – sideswipes, T-bones, head-on incidents, multi-car pile-ups and more.

 In total, there are 40 common types of car accidents that are used to determine fault.
-However, there is a difference between getting into an accident and being cause of an at fault accident.
+However, there is a difference between getting into an accident and being the cause of one.

 Rear End Collision

-This is perhaps the easiest type of auto accident to determine fault.
-If you rear end another vehicle, then you will most likely be found at fault for the accident.
-Whether the vehicle comes to a sudden stop, is stopped at a traffic light, or even stopped on the side of the road, the vehicle that makes the initial contact is most commonly the cause of the accident.
+This is perhaps the easiest to determine fault.
+If you rear-end another vehicle, then you will most likely be found at-fault.
+Whether the vehicle comes to a sudden stop, is stopped at a traffic light, or even stopped on the side of the road, the vehicle that makes the initial contact is most commonly the cause.

-What about multiple rear end collisions, or chain reaction accidents?
-If multiple cars rear end each other, each vehicle that hits the car in front of them will usually share some of the fault for the accident.
+If multiple cars rear-end each other, each vehicle that hits the car in front of them will usually share some of the fault.

-If you are involved in an accident and no other drivers are involved, then you will be found to be at fault for the accident, in most instances.
+If you are involved in an accident, and no other drivers are involved, you will be at fault for it in most instances.
 Common types of single driver accidents include causing damage to public property, crashing into a parked vehicle, hitting a tree and hitting a pedestrian.
-Even if the cause is poor road conditions, or you swerve to avoid an animal or something else on the road, you will still be found at fault.
+Even if the cause is poor road conditions, or you swerve to avoid an animal or something else on the road, you will still be found guilty.

 Failure To Obey Traffic Signs

-If you fail to abide by the rules of the road, then you will most likely be found to be at fault for an accident.
+If you fail to abide by the rules of the road, then you will most likely be found to be at-fault.
 This includes running a red light, failure to signal when changing lanes, or disobeying a posted traffic sign and causing an accident with another vehicle that was following the rules of the road, regardless of who made the initial contact.

-In most situations, the vehicle that is making the lane change or entering a lane of traffic is at fault.
-This includes changing lanes, turning into a lane of traffic, merging onto the highway, and any other situation when a vehicle moves across the lane line.
+In most situations, the vehicle making the lane change or entering a lane of traffic is at-fault.
+This includes changing lanes, turning into a lane of traffic, merging onto the highway, and any other situation when a vehicle moves across the line.

-A T-bone accident, or side impact collision, can happen in many situations.
+A T-bone accident, or side-impact, can happen in many situations.
 It most frequently happens at intersections.
-Depending on the situation, either driver could be at fault.
-It often comes down to which driver had the right away and if a traffic violation occurred.
+Depending on the situation, either driver could be to blame.
+It often comes down to which driver had the right-of-way and if a traffic violation occurred.

-These are some of the most common types of at-fault accidents; however, regardless of the type of accident in which you are involved, there is a chance that you could be found to be fully or partially at fault.
+These are some of the most common incidents; however, regardless of the type of accident in which you are involved, there is a chance that you could be found to be fully or partially at-fault.

-If you are found to be at fault for an accident, you can expect your insurance to increase.
-You may be able to prevent (or minimize) an increase if the accident was minor or if you have accident forgiveness coverage included in your policy.
+If you are found to be at-fault, you can expect your insurance to increase.
+You may be able to minimize the amount if the accident was minor or if you have accident forgiveness.

-Now for the all-important question – how much does insurance increase if you are found to be the cause of an accident?
+Now for the all-important question – how much does it go up if you are found to be the cause of an accident?

 Well, it depends on a number of factors, such as :

-If you’ve had a number of at fault accidents, you may need high risk car insurance.
+If you’ve had a number of at-fault accidents, you may need high-risk auto insurance.

 Yes.
-If you are involved in an at fault accident you could see your insurance increase.
-However, if you share less than 25% of fault in causing the accident, you will not likely see an increase if you have a clean driving record.
+If you are involved in an at-fault accident you could see an increase.
+However, if you share less than 25% of fault in causing it, you will not likely see an increase.

-If you get into a non-fault accident and are found to not be the cause of the crash, your insurance will not likely increase.
-It is a common myth that your insurance will automatically increase if you file a claim.
+If you get into a non-fault accident and are not to be the cause of the crash, your insurance will not likely go up.
+It is a common myth that it will automatically change if you file a claim.

-As of June 1, 2016, insurer cannot increase your insurance costs for your first minor at fault accident within a three year period.
+As of June 1, 2016, insurer cannot increase your costs for your first minor at-fault accident within a three year period.
 There are certain criteria that must be met.

 The FSCO explains :

-The same rules for at fault accidents apply to G2 license holders.
-If you get into an accident and you are at fault, you will see your insurance increase.
-Since you are considered a novice driver, you rates will be higher and you could have issues getting insurance coverage.
+The same rules apply to G2 license holders.
+If you get into an accident and you are at-fault, you will see your insurance increase.
+Since you are considered a novice driver, your rates will be higher, and you could have issues getting coverage.

 Driving without insurance in Ontario has serious repercussions.
 If you cause an accident and do not have insurance you will be held personally responsible for any repairs to your vehicle.
 You will also have to cover you own medical bills.
-You will be fined and could face charges depending on the circumstances of the accident.
+You will be fined and could face charges depending on the circumstances.

-What if pedestrian is at fault?
 What happens if a pedestrian caused an accident or a pedestrian ran in front of your car?
-The same rules apply in determining fault as if two vehicles where in an accident.
-Your insurer will use the Fault Determination Rules to assess responsibility to the incident.
+The same rules apply in determining fault as if two vehicles caused it.
+Your company will use the fault determination rules to assess responsibility to the incident.

-There are a number of common situations where pedestrians can be found to be at fault for an accident, even if they are not hit by the car or injured.
+There are several common situations where pedestrians can be found to be at-fault, even if they are not hit by the vehicle or injured.
 They include :

 Being involved in an accident is bad enough.
-But, getting into an accident that is not your fault and with an uninsured motorist can complicate things.
+But, getting into an accident that is not your fault and with an uninsured driver can complicate things.

 The good news is you are covered.
-All insurance policies in Ontario include uninsured automobile coverage.
-This protects you in instances you are involved in an accident with another driver who does not have insurance.
+All policies in Ontario include uninsured automobile coverage.
+This protects you in instances you are involved in an accident with someone who is driving without insurance.